 We are so excited to introduce to you our latest series we like to call our Brain Heroes.

-How did you get into Fitness All Together and what do you enjoy about it?
+How did you first get into surfing and what made you want to make a career out of it?

 How important has getting your mental health right been for you and how important has it been for you to communicate that with others?

 My mental health is number one on my priority list.
 I’ve been working a lot on that side of things in the past few years.
 It’s hard sometimes as an athlete in this sport.
 You lose most of the time.
 So it’s been interesting trying to figure out ways to deal with that.
 But I always go back to the same saying ‘you’re never losing, you’re always learning’ which I believe you can take into real life things also.
 I’m very grateful for my job and career, I absolutely love what I do and I know not Many people get to do this.
 So I am happy win or lose in my job.
 I’m in the ocean everyday which is a dream for me.
 I’m doing my dream job and I’m traveling and meeting amazing people.
 And this is something I always think about and always go back to if I’m feeling down.
 I’m very appreciative of what I do and where I’ve come from.

 What's your favourite part of the day/something you always look forward to doing?

 Honestly, I think it’s being in the ocean.
 My job.
 Haha.
 I guess not many people can say that.
 But everyday I look forward to what’s in store in the water.
 What waves have we got on offer.
 What can I improve on today.
 These are all things I look forward to everyday.
 And smiling. :)

 Who would be your Brain Hero (role mode)?